aka7/cis-rhel-ansible-audit/README.md

 # NOTES On Custom_reporter plugin

-  - Logs only if a task has a name, this so we can managed logging and only log the tasks we like to report on by giving a name.
+  - Logs only if a task has a name, this is so we can managed logging and only log the tasks we like to report on by giving a name.
   - Do not add any comma(,) in name.
 This is because of summary_report.csv , otherwise you will have more fields when you open the file in excel.